BillJr99/BillJr99.github.io/_posts/2022-05-18-remakelearningday.md

 ![Design Thinking Process Stages from interaction-design.org](https://public-images.interaction-design.org/literature/articles/heros/5808b55608af6.jpg?tr=w-1024)

 Design Thinking seeks to understand the problem domain, which requires discussion with a variety of stakeholders \[[^6], [^7]\].
 We're not likely to know all the right stakeholder groups until we "live and learn," and so this is an iterative and perhaps never-ending process.
 One way to approach this is to experiment and prototype with potential solutions, and then "shop them" to your stakeholder groups for feedback.
 Learning a new concept, whether it is a lesson on the Federalist Papers, the Pythagorean Theorem, or computer programming, can be considered an opportunity to learn and explore in-context through the Design Thinking process.
 No-code platforms provide a mechanism to express those designs in an automated and collaborative environment.
+In essence, we are applying inquiry and discovery learning through the use of technology platforms that are accessible to students across any discipline (in other words, not just the computer class).
+By viewing problems through the lense of the stakeholder, we bring empathy into the problem space, incorporate a "backwards design" by approaching problems from an outcomes perspective, and facilitate creative innovation in the classroom setting.

 ## Tools and Systems